mmondics/openshift-intro/README.md

     ![empty-openshift-project.png](/images/empty-openshift-project.png)

-    OpenShift automatically creates a few special service accounts in every project.
-The `default` service account takes responsibility for running the pods.
-OpenShift uses and injects this service account into every pod that launches.
+    OpenShift automatically creates a few special [serviceAccounts](#glossary-of-terms) in every project.
+The `default` serviceAccount takes responsibility for running the pods.
+OpenShift uses and injects this serviceAccount into every pod that launches.

-    The following step creates a **RoleBinding** object for the `default` ServiceAccount object.
-The service account communicates with the OpenShift Container Platform API to learn about pods, services, and resources within the project.
+    The following step creates a **RoleBinding** object for the `default` serviceAccount object.
+The serviceAccount communicates with the OpenShift Container Platform API to learn about pods, services, and resources within the project.

 12. **Click the RoleBindings tab of your project, and then click Create Binding.**